-Based on the figures presented by the applicant, using a trial of 10 wigwams, it is anticipated that the proposal will lead to an increase in visitor numbers and an increase in people using trails within the outdoor centre and in the surrounding Glenmore area.
+There are visitor statistics available for 2013 and 2014 based on the usage of the 10 existing wigwams.
+It is anticipated that the proposal will lead to an increase in visitor numbers and an increase in people using trails within the outdoor centre and in the surrounding Glenmore area.